nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

     "NOT_CONNECTED": false
 }
 ```
-> Note: Installation of the vSphere integration with ensure that the above 2 statuses exist.
-If you change this setting, you will have to ensure that the Nautobot status you are mapping to has already been created.
+> Note: Installation of the vSphere integration will ensure that the above 2 Statuses exist.
+If you change this setting, you will have to ensure that the Nautobot Status you are mapping to has already been created.
 It is highly recommended to leave the default settings here.
 ## Custom Fields, Statuses and Tags

-The vSphere Integration requires the following Nautobot custom fields and tags to function correctly.
+The vSphere Integration requires the following Nautobot Custom Fields and Tags to function correctly.
 These are created automatically when Nautobot is started and care should be taken to ensure these are not deleted.

 ### Custom Fields